cloudjubei/thefactory-db/README.md

 Behavior:
 - Manages a Docker container named 'thefactory-db' with:
   - POSTGRES_USER='thefactory', POSTGRES_PASSWORD='thefactory', POSTGRES_DB='thefactorydb'
-  - Port mapping strategy: prefers host 5435 -> container 5432; if 5435 is occupied at first creation, automatically falls back to the first free host port and persists that mapping.
+  - Host port mapping strategy: prefers 5435 -> 5432; if 5435 is occupied at first creation, automatically falls back to the first free host port and persists that mapping.
 - Idempotent: if the container exists and is running, returns the same URL; if stopped, starts it; if missing, creates it and initializes schema once via openDatabase(), then closes the pool.
 - Never destroys or drops data.
+Subsequent calls return the same stable connection string.

 Returned URL example (actual port may differ if 5435 was busy at creation time):
 - 'postgresql://thefactory:thefactory@localhost:5435/thefactorydb'

+## API summary

+- openDatabase(options)
+  - Connects to an existing DB and initializes schema.
+Returns a TheFactoryDb client with 'close()' and 'raw()'.

+- createDatabase(options?: { connectionString?: string; logLevel?: LogLevel })
+  - Returns: { client: TheFactoryDb; connectionString: string; destroy: () => Promise<void>; isManaged: boolean; dbName: string }
+  - Managed if 'connectionString' is omitted; external temporary DB if provided.

+- destroyDatabase(handle)
+  - Idempotent teardown of a handle returned by createDatabase().
+Equivalent to 'await handle.destroy()'.

+- createReusableDatabase(options?: { logLevel?: LogLevel })
+  - Returns: { connectionString: string; created: boolean }
+  - Ensures the persistent 'thefactory-db' container exists and is running; initializes schema on first creation.

+## Troubleshooting

+- Docker unavailable (managed/reusable modes)
+  - Symptom: errors like 'Cannot connect to the Docker daemon' or 'Docker is not available'.
+  - Fix: Start Docker Desktop (macOS/Windows) or the Docker engine (Linux).
+On Linux, ensure your user is in the 'docker' group: 'sudo usermod -aG docker $USER' then re-login.

+- Port 5435 already in use (reusable mode)
+  - First creation prefers host port 5435.
+If occupied, the tool automatically chooses the first free port and persists it.
+  - To discover the mapped port: 'docker port thefactory-db 5432' or simply use the 'connectionString' returned by 'createReusableDatabase()'.
+  - To free 5435, stop the conflicting service or container using that port.

+- Missing pgvector (external mode)
+  - Symptom: 'ERROR: could not open extension control file' or 'extension "vector" does not exist'.
+  - Fix: Install/enable the 'vector' extension on your server and run 'CREATE EXTENSION IF NOT EXISTS vector;' in the target DB.
+The managed container image already includes pgvector.

+- Insufficient privileges (external mode)
+  - Symptom: 'ERROR: permission denied to create database'.
+  - Fix: Use a role with CREATEDB or superuser privileges.
+Example: 'ALTER ROLE myuser CREATEDB;'.

+- Manage the persistent 'thefactory-db' container
+  - List: 'docker ps -a --filter name=thefactory-db'
+  - Logs: 'docker logs thefactory-db'
+  - Stop/Start: 'docker stop thefactory-db' / 'docker start thefactory-db'
+  - Port mapping: 'docker port thefactory-db 5432'
+  - Remove (destructive): 'docker rm -f thefactory-db' (only if you intend to discard data)

 ## Development